Dicee/RaytracerReloaded/README.md

 - animation mode enabling to create animated gif (in a first time)
 - UI features allowing to create and modify the scene (show/hide objects, resize, translate, rotate...)
 - UI features allowing to create the movie (set the animations, their duration...)

-As it is on my leisure time, it could take a moment before I finish.